1. Difference between FATCA & CRS at a glance

 i.
 Whether the resident of another country?
 If yes, then the country of residence, Tax ID number, and type

-The declaration specifically asks to include the USA as a country of residence if you are a US citizen or a green card holder.
-This holds true even if you have moved to India and are now an Indian resident.
+The declaration asks explicitly to include the USA as a country of residence if you are a US citizen or a green cardholder.
+This holds even if you have moved to India and are now an Indian resident.
 Further, this declaration specifies that the Central Board of Direct Taxes (CBDT) has already covered this issuance in the rules 114F-114H.
 As a result, the tax authorities will have access to all relevant information.
 Therefore, please intimate the respective financial institution within 30 days in case of any change in the above information.

 5. Common Reporting Standard or CRS

-The Organization for Economic Cooperation and Development (OECD) developed the Common Reporting Standard (CRS) for Automatic Exchange of Information (AEoI).
+The Organisation for Economic Cooperation and Development (OECD) developed the Common Reporting Standard (CRS) for Automatic Exchange of Information (AEoI).
 CRS mandates financial institutions across countries to provide respective tax authorities information about their citizens and their wealth overseas.
-This can help governments obtain information about the financial assets held by its citizens internationally – for tax reasons.
-So far, more than 90 countries have agreed to follow this global standard.
+This can help governments in obtaining information about the financial assets held by its citizens internationally – for tax reasons.
+Till now, more than 90 countries have agreed to follow this global standard.

 6. CRS Declaration